ChloeZhu1/ChloeZhu1.github.io/_pages/physics-and-engineering-research.md

 * numerically integrating the modified equations of motion,
 * comparing trajectories with and without the relativistic correction,
-* and extracting the accumulated perihelion shift over many orbital periods.
+* extracting the accumulated perihelion shift over many orbital periods.

 This demonstrates how small geometric corrections to the equations of motion, when integrated over long timescales, lead to observable macroscopic effects—one of the clearest computational manifestations of general relativity.